-Figure 7: Weekly Earnings: Routine, Non-Routine, Cognitive & Manual Jobs
+Figure 8: Weekly Earnings: Routine, Non-Routine, Cognitive & Manual Jobs (2000-2004)

-Notes: The figures decompose the earnings results from Figure 6 into the four occupation groups defined in Acemoglu and Autor (2011): non-routine cognitive (panel A), routine cognitive (panel B), non-routine manual (panel C), and routine manual (panel D).
-For all figures we choose the optimal bandwidth and bin size to the left and the right of the 50 employee cutoff based on the methods described in Calonico et al. (2015).
-The lines are fitted fourth order polynomials.
+Notes: The figures decompose the aggregate results on weekly earnings from panel (A.1) of Figure 6 into the four occupation groups defined in Acemoglu and Autor (2011): non-routine cognitive (A), routine cognitive (B), non-routine manual (C), and routine manual (D).
+For all figures we chose the optimal bin size following Calonico et al. (2015).
+The lines are fitted linear regressions.